BrandonXu6106/obsidianpublish/content/thoughts/linearizability.md

 Informally: every operation takes effect atomically sometime after it started and before it finished.
 All operations behave as if executed on a _single copy of the data_

 Not to be confused with serializability: transactions having the same effect as if they were run in some serial order.
-Also contrasting with [[causality|causal]] relationships, linearizability is defined in terms of real-time whereas [[causality|causal]] is defined in terms of message sending and receiving.
+Also contrasting with [[causality.md|causal]] relationships, linearizability is defined in terms of real-time whereas [[causality.md|causal]] is defined in terms of message sending and receiving.

 The consequence/desired property of linearizability is that every operation returns an "up-to-date" value, sometimes called "strong consistency"